8/3/2021

 Craig Arnold

-You know, I'd say it's really a combination, to your point, Josh, of both of those.
-In order to really strong across all geographies and end markets, with, as I mentioned, the highest growth coming in data centers and residential.
-You know, and we talk about the secular growth trends that will be such an important part of the future of the company.
-We still believe strongly that we're just in the early innings of really seeing a material impact from some of these bigger secular growth trends that are gonna drive, you know, we think the future of the organization.
-You know, we're not seeing any benefits around government kind of infrastructure spending yet.
+You know, I'd say it's really a combination, to your point, Josh, of both of those in order to really strong across all geographies and end markets with, as I mentioned, the highest growth coming in data centers and residential.
+You know, and we talk about these secular growth trends that will be such an important part of the future of the company.
+We still believe strongly that we're just in the early innings of really seeing a material impact from some of these bigger secular growth trends that are going to drive, you know, we think the future of the organization.
+You know, we're not seeing any benefits around, you know, government kind of infrastructure spending yet.
 And so I say a lot of what you're seeing today, I just think, is a reflection of the broader strength in many of our end markets.
 And certainly, you know, we always talk about data centers as a great example of the world he's consuming and processing and storing increasing amounts of data.
 So I think a lot of what you're seeing today is restocking because markets have certainly been strong in many of our end markets.
-And inventories were taken down pretty hard during the pandemic last year.
-And so I'd say once again, broad-based strengths, you know, we talked about the fact that there's been a lot of stuff written about what's gonna happen with commercial construction.
+Inventories were taken down pretty hard during the pandemic last year.
+And so I'd say, once again, broad-based strength.
+You know, we talked about the fact that there's been a lot of stuff written about what's going to happen with commercial construction.
 Commercial construction has come back very strongly.
-And we had outstanding orders as well as negotiations in the commercial and institutional side of the business as well.
-And so it really has been a story of really broad-based strength in borders across almost every end market and every geography.
-So at this juncture, we think we're at the very front end of what should be pretty exciting runway as we look forward as some of the longer cycle businesses we talked about, whether that's commercial construction or oil and gas or some of these other markets, large projects start to come back into the business.
-We think this should go on for a while or so.
+We had outstanding orders as well as negotiations in the commercial sector. and institutional side of the business as well.
+So it really has been a story of really broad-based strength in orders across almost every end market and every geography.
+So at this juncture, we think we're at the very front end of what should be a pretty exciting runway as we look forward as some of the longer cycle businesses we talked about, whether that's commercial construction or oil and gas or some of these other markets, large projects start to come back

 speaker